 Everyone is at risk for developing glaucoma; however, some people have a higher risk than others.
 The following are possible risks and contributing factors:

 Early diagnosis and treatment are essential to detect glaucoma and prevent vision loss.
-Dr. Smith can detect and diagnosis glaucoma while performing a comprehensive eye exam.
-He evaluates the pressure inside the eye using tonometry, peripheral vision with a visual field test, and optic nerve damage with dilation.
+Glaucoma can be detected and diagnosised while performing a comprehensive eye exam.
+Pressure will be evaluated inside the eye using tonometry, peripheral vision with a visual field test, and optic nerve damage with dilation.
 When signs of glaucoma are found during the comprehensive eye exam, further assessment is performed through optical coherence tomography and specialized photographs of the optic disc.
-Optical coherence tomography uses the reflection of laser light to create a three dimensional image of the optic nerve, providing Dr. Smith with a clear representation of the extent of the damage.
+Optical coherence tomography uses the reflection of laser light to create a three dimensional image of the optic nerve, providing a clear representation of the extent of the damage.

 It is imperative to begin treatment immediately following the diagnosis of glaucoma.
 This helps prevent any further damage to the optic nerve, including resulting blindness.
-Depending upon the type and severity of glaucoma, Dr. Smith may prescribe drops to lower the intraocular pressure, laser treatment to increase the outflow of fluid from the eye, conventional surgery to remove blockage, or create new drainage canals for fluid to drain from the eye.
+Depending upon the type and severity of glaucoma, drops may be prescribed to lower the intraocular pressure, laser treatment to increase the outflow of fluid from the eye, conventional surgery to remove blockage, or create new drainage canals for fluid to drain from the eye.

 Continuing glaucoma treatment is the only way to prevent further irreversible damage, which ultimately leads to blindness.
-Patients may not have any symptoms or may experience discomfort with the current course of treatment; however, one should never discontinue treatment without consulting Dr. Smith.
-He is always available to discuss the alternative treatment options available to his patients.
+Patients may not have any symptoms or may experience discomfort with the current course of treatment; however, one should never discontinue treatment without consulting their doctor.